clusterio/clusterio/docs/contributing.md

 ### Setting up the Development Environment

 The project is organized into several packages that are all tied together using pnpm's workspace feature.
-In order to get the development environment up and running you will need to run the following commands:
+In order to get the development environment up and running you will need to run the following command:

     pnpm install
-    pnpm run -r --if-present build

 This installs dependencies needed by tests and links the packages up so they work from the git work tree.
 To start a cluster from the repo you will first need to initialize it, this can be done using the installer: